vykuang/advent-of-code-2022/solutions/day11/README.md

   - these truncations will not affect plus or minus
     - but it will affect future mul/div???
 - using clever div rules that are hard-coded for each number still involves knowing the initial number to begin with

+### insight

+- worries never actually go down:
+  - only `+` or `*`
+  - this preserves a property called **congruence**
+- congruence is important because it allows us to truncate the worry levels
+- truncate by the *product of all potential divisors*, or more generally the least common multiple
+  - since all divisors here are prime, it's also just the product

+answer: 15050382231

+Note that using part 2 methods will return slightly different answers than part 1 methods, re: test inputs